LanguageBytes/The-Back-Cover/README.md

 # The Back Cover

 ## Description

+What was your motivation?
+-
+Why did you build this project?
+(Note: the answer is not "Because it was a homework assignment.")
+What problem does it solve?
+What did you learn?
+What makes your project stand out?
 An application tailored to bookworms.

 ## Technology

 - React
+- Chakra UI
 - Javascript
 - Concurrently
 - Bcrypt